Frequently Asked Questions

 What is Structural Integration?

 Structural Integration (SI) is a holistic form of bodywork (manual therapy) that works with your body’s interconnected fascial webbing in mind.
 Goals of SI include an increased sense of balance and ease within the field of gravity.
 SI often refers to fascia because it can be considered your body’s organizing tissue.
 It wraps and enfolds all the layers of the body from individual cells to the bones, organs and muscles and is the predominate tissue found in tendons and ligaments.
 This network, when functioning well, will distribute strain evenly through the entire system or web.
-This tissue can and does become short and tight and different layers can stick together or become undifferentiated, affecting their ability to move relative to nearby “layers”.
-This in turn creates a system where strain is distributed unevenly resulting in compensatory patterns.
+Areas of this web can and do become short and tight and different “layers” can stick together or become undifferentiated, affecting their ability to move relative to nearby “layers”.
+This in turn creates a system where strain is distributed unevenly, often resulting in compensatory patterns of movement and behavior.
 Structural Integration addresses your interconnected system with hands-on bodywork (manual therapy), body awareness coaching (cultivating interoception) and movement coaching to restore length, fluidity and ease to all aspects of your fascial web.

 “The body is a web of fascia.
 A spider web is in a plane.
 This web is in a sphere” – Ida P. Rolf

-What makes a Structural Integration session different than massage?
+What makes a Structural Integration session different than a Massage?

 - SI is best explored fully as a series of sessions.
 I offer Anatomy Trains Structural Integration (ATSI) as a 12 session series.
 Introductory, Tune-up or Advanced sessions are often scheduled in shorter 3 – 5 session series.

 - You will be asked to wear minimal clothing and can expect to shift positions several times during the session.
 Work is performed with you on a massage table, as well as standing and seated.

 - We may or may not be directly addressing an area of discomfort or concern in any given session.